Policies

 Any person violating the interlibrary loan rules will have their interlibrary loan privilege suspended and, if the violation is serious, may also lose the privilege of borrowing from the Plumb Memorial Library collection as well.

-The main library has one book/audio return container located on the sidewalk adjacent to the parking lot.
+The Plumb Memorial Library has one book/audio book drop container located on the sidewalk adjacent to the parking lot.

-The branch library also has two separate return containers, one for books and one for audio-visual media.
+The Huntington Branch Library also has two separate return containers, one for books and one for audio-visual media.
 Both are located at the exterior library entrance in the community center courtyard.

 Renewals